ABBOTT POSTS FIVE POINTS AS MAINE RALLIES PAST VERMONT, 6-4

-Senior forward Spencer Abbott had three goals and two assists for the Black Bears
+Senior forward Spencer Abbott registers hat trick and two assists for Black Bears

 BURLINGTON, Vt. - Spencer Abbott tallied a hat trick as part of a five-point night to lead Maine past Vermont 6-4 on Friday night in Hockey East action at Gutterson Fieldhouse.
 The Catamounts led 3-2 heading into the third period, but the Black Bears scored twice in less than 30 seconds on a major power play to take the lead for good.
 UVM falls to 3-9-1 (1-7-1 HEA), while Maine improves to 5-6-2 (4-5-1 HEA) with the comeback win.